In Washington state, stimulus money brings relief, splurges and generosity

 But some readers who have filed their taxes electronically said they hadn’t received their payment yet and had trouble accessing the IRS website for answers.
 Those who haven’t filed taxes electronically will receive a paper check, which may take months to arrive.

-In the Seattle-area, many residents who hadn’t received their payments said the wait was only compounding their economic anxieties.
+In the Seattle area, many residents who hadn’t received their payments said the wait was only compounding their economic anxieties.
 “These stimulus checks are everything to us right now, and they’re nowhere to be found,” said 44-year-old Windy Jones-Chest, whose Ballard barber shop shut down in March.

 Few saw the money as anything but a short-term fix.